 Need answers to your mobility questions??
 Want to know the latest in Assistive Technology?
 Would you like to learn money saving tips on how to purchase your next van, scooter or lift?
-Get these answers and more from “The Mobile Lifestyle Advisor”.
-This monthly blog might make you roll with laughter, cringe with fear, or jump for joy, but it guarantees to produce solutions that you can take to the bank.
+Get these answers and more from “The Mobile Lifestyle Advisor” brought to you by Disabled Dealer of Virginia and West Virginia.
+This monthly column might make you roll with laughter, cringe with fear, or jump for joy, but it guarantees to produce solutions that you can take to the bank.
 So “Let’s Get Rolling”.

 Q. One of the selling techniques of the VMI Northstar was the Sure Deploy system, which provided a secondary way to run the ramp system in the advent the main battery under the hood failed.
 As a self-driver, I could never be able to reach down and hand crank out the ramp so I have always migrated to fold out ramp vans.
 I am told that the Veteran’s Administration still requires a backup battery system on all style wheelchair vans.
 Why waste the money??
 It seems this cost could be better utilized somewhere else in the VA system.
 David E.—VA